Jacobgarm/typst_linalg/README.md

 # Numerical linear algebra for Typst

-Project structure is based on https://github.com/astrale-sharp/wasm-minimal-protocol.
-Currently does not support matrices with complex entries.
+Matrix and vector functions are written in pure Rust.
+Supports matrices with real, complex and rational entries.

+Uses [wasm-minimal-protocol](https://github.com/astrale-sharp/wasm-minimal-protocol) for interfacing with Typst's plugin feature.